 What is a Vestibule Entry in Modern Buildings?

-In modern architecture, vestibules have been used for any combination of the primary purposes that the type of doorway serves.
+In modern architecture, vestibule entrance have been used for any combination of the primary purposes that the type of doorway serves.
 They’re more frequently found indoors than outdoors, but some unusual architectural concepts still incorporate the earlier, more archaic look.

 In modern days, vestibule entries serve as reception areas, welcoming areas, and waiting areas.
-A wealthy European residence would most likely have an open vestibule.
+A wealthy European residence would most likely have an open vestibule entrance.

 Foyer vs. Vestibule: Understanding the Difference